djmorrsee/dmorrissey/Scala/FindAllFactors/readme.md

 	Finding factors of n
 	List[BigInt]
 	Total Factors: x
 Prints a confirmation line, the list of factors, and the total number of factors.

+#####Reasonable Range: 1 to 10 million in under a second

+#####Time to factor 100 million: 11 seconds